AI in patient portals pharma

 A worldwide study on the global pharma industry corporate reputation, as reviewed by patient groups, showed that, in 2022, 60% of the patients considered the reputation ”good” or ”excellent.”
 However, when asked about their access to medicines, 52% of the patient groups considered the reputation as ”fair” or ”poor.”

 Patient portals are probably the most popular pharma digital companions.
-While the common electronic patient portals offer functionalities like appointment scheduling, prescription refills, and access to basic medical records, they often fall short of fostering deeper patient engagement.
+While the common electronic patient portals offer functionalities like appointment scheduling, prescription refills, patient messages, messaging for EHR communication between patients and providers, and access to basic medical records, they often fall short of fostering deeper patient satisfaction and engagement.

 1.1 Benefits and challenges